Nanny: An experienced child professional dedicated to the attention and caring of your child/children in the comfort and safety of your own home

 - Overnights with the children or traveling with the family

 Nanny salaries depend on how much experience the nanny brings to the home and the hours and duties involved.
-Full time Phoenix nannies typically make a minimum salary of $13-$16 per hour, working 35-50 hours per week and some nannies make up to $20 and more per hour.
+Full time Phoenix nannies typically make a minimum salary of $15-$20 per hour, working 20 – 50 hours per week and some professional educated career nannies make $20 and more per hour.
 Your placement counselor can help you determine the appropriate salary for your nanny and your home.

-Live-In nannies generally make $500-$600 per week for a 5 day week, working 40-60 hours per week plus room and board.
+Live-In nannies generally make a minimum base income of $600 per week for a 5 day week, working 40-60 hours per week plus room and board.
 Many families pay benefits that may include:

 - Paid holidays